 Many of the aging wooden structures still dot the landscape in the region and across the Great Plains.
-Richard Melzer, a University of New Mexico-Valencia history professor, wants to see the iconic buildings preserved before they're gone from the memory and legacy of the Old West.
+Richard Melzer, a University of New Mexico-Valencia history professor, wants to see the iconic buildings preserved.
+That's before they're gone from the memory and legacy of the Old West.

-Melzer has been researching the historic lavatories and hopes his work will encourage outhouse conservation efforts since they helped modernize areas like present-day New Mexico amid drought and limited plumbing.
+Melzer has been researching the historic lavatories.
+He hopes his work will encourage outhouse conservation efforts since they helped modernize areas like present-day New Mexico amid drought and limited plumbing.

-"They had a tremendous cultural impact on the region," said Melzer, who has collected hundreds of photos of old outhouses in New Mexico.
+"They had a tremendous cultural impact on the region," Melzer said.
+He has collected hundreds of photos of old outhouses in New Mexico.